viamrobotics/docs/docs/registry/create/_index.md

 ## Next steps

-Once you have created your modular resource, you can use the [Viam CLI](/manage/cli/) to [upload your modular resource](/registry/upload/) to the [Viam registry](https://app.viam.com/registry) to share it with other Viam users or just to other users in your organization.
+Once you have created your module, you can use the [Viam CLI](/manage/cli/) to [upload your module](/registry/upload/) to the [Viam registry](https://app.viam.com/registry) to share it with other Viam users or just to other users in your organization.
 For added convenience, you can configure [automated uploads for new module versions](/registry/upload/#update-an-existing-module-using-a-github-action) through a continuous integration (CI) workflow, using a GitHub Action.

 You can also add your module to your robot as a [local module](/registry/configure/#local-modules), without uploading it to the Viam registry.